MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

 ## Participant filters

-The following <!-- tables list filters that --> groups of filters can be used in various query types to filter participants in collaboration activities &ndash; that is, in emails, IMs, calls, or meetings.
+Filters of the following <!-- tables list filters that --> types can be used in various query types to filter participants in collaboration activities &ndash; that is, in emails, IMs, calls, or meetings.

 <!-- (2/10/2021) PER RADHIKA, THESE AREN'T RELEASE YET BROADLY AND SHOULD BE "published later"